fantabulous-tech/coreutils/Packages/CoreUtils/README.md

 ### Zero Selected

+`GameObject > Zero Selected`

 Resets position and rotation of the selected game object to zero without moving the children.
+There's also a 'Zero Selected to Children Center' that centers the object on the boundaries of the child objects.

 NOTE: Sometimes has issues with rotation and RectTransforms